shababo/ether/README.md

 ## What is Ether?

-Ether is an ultra-lightweight, Python framework for scientists and engineers to integrate the components of their lab.
+Ether is a user-friendly Python framework for scientists and engineers to rapidly integrate the components of their lab.

 ### User perspective
 It's not uncommon for scientific software to ask a lot of users up front.
 For example, to define "metadata" or "schema" or to learn new programming concepts.
 But these asks ultimately become blockers and limit the long-term adoption of these software packages.